 - Collect all your factual information, supporting documentation, past performance appraisals/KPI’s etc - It’s such an awkward conversation, and as someone who’s been on both sides of it, it’s made easier when both parties are prepared.

-- Record everything- Find a centralised app like AirTable or Evernote, to record all your musings, ideas, recipes etc. Staying organised has really helped me keep focused during the busy periods of my life.
+- Record everything- Find a centralized app like AirTable or Evernote, to record all your musings, ideas, recipes etc. Staying organized has really helped me keep focused during the busy periods of my life.
 Things as simple as logging all engagements in a calendar and checking it every morning.

 5 Key Takeaways